 - Put a drop of Lavender oil on a bee sting or insect bite to stop itching and reduce swelling.

 - Put 2-3 drops of Lavender oil on a minor burn to decrease pain and stimulate healing.

 - Stop Bleeding; put 1-4 drops of Lavender oil on a cut to stop the bleeding.

-- Mix several drops of Lavender oil with a carrier oil and apply topically for eczema and dermatitis.
+- Mix several drops of Lavender oil with a carrier oil and apply topically for minor skin irritations.

 - Alleviate the symptoms of motion sickness, place a drop of Lavender oil on the end of the tongue or around the naval or behind the ears.

 - Stop a nosebleed; put a drop of Lavender oil on a tissue and wrap it around a small chip of ice.
 Push the tissue covered ice chip up under the middle of the top lip to the base of the nose and hold as long as comfortable or until the bleeding stops (do not freeze the lip or gum).